Strong and Hiding Distributed Certification of Bipartiteness: Introduction

-\subparagraph{Upper bound with constant-size certificates.} Our first result is the cornerstone case where the LCP is anonymous and we wish to certify a $2$-coloring using only constant-size certificates.
-We prove it is possible to certify the $2$-coloring without revealing it provided that we are in graphs with minimum degree one or even cycles (or a union of both).
-In the statement below, $\twocol_\mathcal{H}$ refers to the promise version of the $2$-coloring problem where we allow only input graphs from the class $\mathcal{H}$.
+Our first result is the cornerstone case where the LCP is anonymous and we wish to certify a $2$-coloring using only constant-size certificates.
+We prove it is possible to certify the $2$-coloring without revealing it provided we have access to graphs with minimum degree one or even cycles (or both).
+In the statement below, $\twocol_\mathcal{G}$ refers to the promise version of the $2$-coloring problem where we allow only input graphs from the class $\mathcal{G}$.